mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/monitoring/index.md

 ![Jobs](img/jobs.png)

 The "System Resources" section is all about resource consumption.
 The graphs show how many resources are being used by workloads in the user's namespace.
-There are three graphs for each type of resource:
+Kaptain has three graphs for each type of resource:

 ![System Resources](img/system-resources.png)